Frequently Asked Questions

 Can my church do more than one club?
 Is there a price break for doing more than one?

 Yes!
 Your church may provide as many clubs as you are able to staff with volunteers.
-Partnership rates for multiple clubs are negotiated individually and are based on each church’s unique situation.
+Please contact your KBC Club Relations Specialist for more information regarding our fee structure or call us at 817-510-5885.

 Can I host a Beach Club at my church rather than at a school?

-While Beach Clubs are designed to take place on school property, we offer Clubhouse Kids, an option which allows churches to use the KBC material and format in any location outside your church walls, such as apartment complexes or community centers.
+While Beach Clubs are designed to take place on school property, we offer other option which allows churches to use the KBC material and format in any location outside your church walls, such as apartment complexes or community centers.

 Can multiple churches work together to provide a club?